A Guide to Contract Manufacturing in Vietnam

 - Contract Manufacturing (CM): You provide the design; the factory builds to spec.

-- Original Equipment Manufacturer (OEM): Factory provides partially developed designs you customize.
+- Original Equipment Manufacturer (OEM): Factory provides partially developed designs that you customize.

 - Original Design Manufacturer (ODM): Factory owns the product intellectual property (IP) and design entirely.